eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 1. Remove Web3 wallet barrier

 Gamers are alienated when required to adopt a Web3 wallet to play games, this becomes a barrier to mass adoption.
-Our games use social logins for all players, allowing them to adopt web3 at their own pace.
+Our games use social logins for all players, allowing them to adopt Web3 at their own pace.

 2. Align incentives correctly for mass adoption

 Web3 gaming incentives are misaligned, as they focus on paying the gamer and not the promoter.
 We feel gamers should be rewarded with a fun experience, and promoters (influencers) should be rewarded financially.

-Our innovative #Influences&Earn program, incentivises Influencers to host captivating Tournaments, attracting audiences and boosting engagement, opening the doors to mass adoption.
+Our innovative #Influence&Earn program, incentivises Influencers to host captivating Tournaments, attracting audiences and boosting engagement, opening the doors to mass adoption.

 3. Sustainable economy

 Web3 games that require more paying users to sustain the Play2Earn economy are designed to fail, similar to pyramid schemes.
-Our economy uses NFT sales and sponsorship revenue to bring new money into the ecosystem to fund our onboarding strategy powered by our innovative #Influences&Earn programme, making it a sustainable economy setup for mass adoption.
+Our economy uses NFT sales and sponsorship revenue to bring new money into the ecosystem to fund our onboarding strategy powered by our innovative #Influence&Earn program, making it a sustainable economy setup for mass adoption.

 Note: Our solidity smart contracts will be open source but our unity game will not be open source.